 In the field of data analytics, data analysts aim to extract meaningful insights from the swathes of raw data presented to them.
 By doing this, businesses and organizations are able to unleash their predictive power, giving them the ability to make informed business decisions.
 With data analytics, businesses are able to answer the following questions: what’s happened in the past?
 What’s happening now?
 What might happen in the future?

-You can learn more about what data analytics is in this video:
+You can learn more about what data analytics is in the following video:

 2. Types of data analytics